mopano/hibernate-json-type/README.md

 Version 1.2:

-* When used in conjunction with `hibernate-array-contributor`, it will automatically register the array types.
+* When used in conjunction with `hibernate-array-contributor`, it will automatically register the array types, and you have a `hibernate.arrays.json` property set to `true` in your `persistence.xml`.

+Version 1.3:

+* Add MySQL support, with some attempt at detection.
+Default is still PostgreSQL.
+* Add support for configuration overrides.
+* Cleaned-up various warnings around the build.

 Set-up for testing environment:
 --------

 * PostgreSQL 9.2 server or newer, running on port 5432
+* MySQL 8.0.3 server or newer, running on port 3306
-* Username, password and database `hibernate_orm_test` with full privileges that database.
+* Username, password and database `hibernate_orm_test` with full privileges that database on both servers.

 Compiling:
 --------

-Assuming you have your JAVA_HOME environment variable pointing to JDK7
+Assuming you have your JAVA_HOME environment variable pointing to JDK8

     ./gradlew clean build